Faster,

 improve the efficiency of the propeller and have considerable

-constructive simplicity; however, this type of use has so far been
+constructive simplicity; however, this type of use has so far

-the radially-directed forces, inertial forces, and aerodynamic
+compensating the radially-directed forces, inertial forces, and

-forces, with their corresponding moments, generated by the
+aerodynamic forces, with their corresponding moments, generated

-the blade with respect to the air varies, would produce
+speed of the blade with respect to the air varies, would produce

 troublesome stresses and vibrations that might lead to fatigue